opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 6. Input information for **Monitor details** and **Triggers**.
 7. Choose **Create monitor**.
 The monitor is added to the visualization.

-An example of the create monitor steps is shown in the following screenshot.
+An example of these steps is shown in the following screenshot.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/create-monitor-menu.png" alt="Create monitor interface" width="400" height="400">